 If you want to place into College Algebra, consider the ALEKS College Algebra Prep course.
-See the topic list here, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.
+See the College Algebra topic list, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.

 If you want to place into Pre-calculus, consider the ALEKS Pre-calculus Prep course.
-See the topic list here, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.
+See the Pre-calculus topic list, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.

 If you want to place into Calculus, consider the ALEKS Calculus Prep course.
-See the topic list here, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.
+See the topic list Calculus topic list, but omit Applications of Trigonometry, Matrices, Sequences, Series, and Probability, and Conic Sections.

 You can get a free short trial of ALEKS before you buy.